icing/mod_md/README.md

 This work is supported by an Award from MOSS, the Mozillla Open Source Support project.
 Many thanks to these excellent people!
 You are awesome!

+Test cases mostly written by my colleague @michael-koeller who made this to a good part really a test driven development.
+Thanks!

 Münster, 22.07.2017